apmcleod/met-align/README.md

 `$ java -cp bin metalign.Main ARGS Files`

- Standard usage: `$ java -cp bin metalign.Main -BHmm -HLpcfg -g grammars/WTCInvMiscq4e.m100000.lpcfg -e -m 100000 -x -a anacrusis -b 200 corpora/WTCInv/bach-0846-fugue.mid`
+ Standard usage: `$ java -cp bin metalign.Main -BHmm -HLpcfg -g grammars/WTCInvMiscq4e.m100000.lpcfg -s 4 -e -m 100000 -x -a anacrusis -b 200 corpora/WTCInv/bach-0846-fugue.mid`

 Files should be a list of 1 or more music files (MIDI/krn) or directories containing only music files.
 Any directory entered will be searched recursively for files.